 - Eye care: If you have dry eyes, apply artificial tear drops during the daytime and antibiotic ointment at night time as prescribed for an extended length of time.
 Avoid contact lenses 2 weeks after surgery and use dark glasses to protect your eyes from light when returning home until they heal.

-- Pain management: Pain following a blepharoplasty procedure is usually minimal and you will leave the hospital with some mild pain killers.
+- Pain management: Pain following the procedure is usually minimal and you will leave the hospital with some mild pain killers.
 You may also have blurry vision, which is due to the gel used in the eye before surgery.
 This is completely normal so don’t worry about it!

 - Know your warning signs: If you have severe and intolerable pain and change or loss of vision, you should immediately inform your surgeon.
 It may be due to a collection of blood around your eyes putting pressure on the eye.
 You should also inform your doctor if you have been coughing, vomiting, and or sneezing.
 This activity may increase your blood pressure and can cause bleeding at your surgery site.